 1) The external envelope of the premise is predominantly traditional brick, concrete construction, UPVC double glazed window frames surmounted by a pitched tiled roof.

 2) Access is gained to all flats from the ground floor using the main access door leading to the staircase area.

-3) There is no provision for off road car parking facilities for residents.
+3) There is no provision for off road car parking facilities for residents outside of the building.